ExplainableMachines/group_website/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

 Research is most fruitful (and most fun) at the intersection of different fields of research.
-At the core of our research is the development of methods that give *global, human-interpretable explanations* for complex machine learning models, as well as the development of *inherently interpretable* machine learning models.
+At the core of our research is the development of methods that provide *explanations* for complex machine learning models, as well as the development of *inherently interpretable* machine learning models.
-We study these topics touching the fields of *classical XAI, Data Mining, Neural Network Pruning, and Low-dimensional Embeddings*, merging ideas to for example obtain a better understanding of how information is encoded and propagated inside a neural network, nowadays coined *mechanistic interpretability*, or to inform neuro-symbolic architecture designs for relevant problems in biology.
+We are particularly interested in getting a better understanding of how information is encoded and propagated *inside* a neural network, nowadays coined *mechanistic interpretability*, or to inform *neuro-symbolic* architecture designs.

+Our research spans from foundations to applications in practice.
+One focus lies on *extracting new scientific insights* from models that often surpass human experts through methods for Interpretability of Machine Learning models.
+In molecular biology we for example use explanations of models to get new knowledge about the complex genomic mechanisms driving cancer or aging.
+In Neuroscience, we are interested in studying the brain *through* understanding a artificial neural model encoding brain activations, for example to locate and understand the processing of visual stimuli in the brain.

-Putting our ideas into practice, we study Explainability of models in challenging biomedical tasks around *cancer*, where an understanding of the decision-making process of a model is essential for a model to be deployed in practice.
-We further consider Explanability of *foundation models*, which is key to understand their success, but also to understand whether they align with human reasoning and do not reflect harmful biases.
-Such an understanding is not only interesting, but soon required by law under the *EU AI act*.
+We further study the Explainability of models in challenging biomedical tasks, such as biomedical imaging in cancer, where an understanding of the decision-making process of a model is essential for a model to be deployed and trusted in practice.

 {% include section.html %}

 {% capture text %}

 *Post-hoc* explainability methods aim to provide explanations of what an already trained model, usually a neural network, learned and how it uses this information to arrive at a prediction.
-While not making the network fully transparent, by providing a glimpse into the black box models these methods have the great advantage that they do not compromise performance, which is a desiderata for a neural network.
+While not making a black box model fully transparent, by providing a glimpse into the black box these methods have the great advantage that they do not compromise performance, which is a desiderata for a neural network in practice.
-The majority of post-hoc explanation approaches, however, focus on *instance-specific explanations*, giving insights into why a decision was made for a particular instance (e.g., saliency maps, GradCam, Integrated Gradients, LIME, ...).
+A majority of post-hoc explanation approaches, however, focus on *instance-specific explanations*, giving insights into why a decision was made for a particular instance (e.g., saliency maps, GradCam, Integrated Gradients, LIME, ...).
-We are interested in *global explanations* that describe the general information encoded for example by a group of neurons and discovering such feature-encoding neuron groups in the first place.
+We are interested in *global explanations* that describe the general information encoded for example by a group of neurons and discovering such feature-encoding neuron groups in the first place and provide these along with theoretical guarantees.

 {% endcapture %}